drostron/rtree-explorations/slides/notes.md

 ### recent thoughts

-- think of questions that folks will ask
 - add '~; tut; sh make -C slides' somewhere with reference to LivePage, keep entr-make.sh around?
-- remove 2 dim version once example code is in slides?
 - switch to spire's Interval and Point?
-- kind projector
-- define laws and utilize discipline
 - explore the following as listed out in the cats project
     - simulacrum for minimizing typeclass boilerplate
     - machinist for optimizing implicit operators